iotc-secretariat/iotc-reference-forms/README.md

 By combining these two datasets it is possible to determine the latest version (and hence the resource name) of all codelists - both *physical* and *virtual* - and therefore allow the initialization script to download all codelist elements from its remote location.

-The initialization scripts takes also care of resolving issues related to the mapping between database schemata (on `IOTC_master`) and codelist domains being not as trivial as they should have been.
+The initialization script takes also care of resolving issues related to the mapping between database schemata (on `IOTC_master`) and codelist domains being not as trivial as they should have been.

 For instance, codelists under the `admin` domain are currently stored as tables under either the `refs_admin` or the `refs_gis` schemata (depending on the case) whereas the vast majority of other codelists directly maps its domain to the corresponding database schema (`_domain_` -\> `refs_<domain>`).